Allen-Synthesis/EuroPi/software/contrib/sequential_switch.md

 This script acts as a sequential switch, routing a copy of the analogue input to one of the outputs.
 When a gate is received the output is changed.

+Note that the output is a digital copy of the input, and not a direct circuit path.
+The output may undergo some transformation in the process.
+See the section on limitations, below.

 - `ain`: the input signal that is copied to one of the 6 output channels
 - `din`: when a rising edge is detected, the active output changes
 - `cv1-6`: one of these will have a copy of `ain`, the others will be zero